jarrodmillman/stat222-spring2016/projects/sensor/rubric/report.rst

 Statistics 222 grading rubric
 =============================

-For the first project you will need to submit a print out of your written report in class on Monday, February 9th.
+For the sensor project you will need to submit a print out of your written report in class on Wednesday, March 9th, in addition to the submission on github.

-While preparing your report, please refer to Cari's lecture from Monday, February 2nd regarding the format and content of your report.
-The additional reading may also prove useful.

 You should include figures and text in the body of your report.
 Your text should be organized into appropriate sections.
 Your figures must be labeled,